Health-RI/starter-kit-info/health-ri/starter-kit-local/README.md

   trusted:
     iss: "/iss.json"
 ```
-4. Add the following pairs of issuer and jku to `<storage and interface repo>/config/iss.json`:
+4. Add the following pairs of issuer and jku to `<storage and interfaces repo>/config/iss.json`:

 ```json
 {